Friday, August 8, 2008

 throughout Nationale Park De Hoge Veluwe in Otterlo.

-Here is a link to view the various styles and functions that the lowly two wheeler has to offer in design and function.
-I could MOVE to Holland just to be on my bike everyday with my cute little dog in a basket!
+Here’s a link to explore the different styles and functions that bicycles have to offer: www.urkai.com/european-bikes/.
+I could imagine moving to Holland just to ride my bike every day with my cute little dog in a basket!

 Kruller Muller art & sculpture museum in Otterlo.
 Netherlands